 expenses paid by a Member for Prescription Drugs not covered by the Plan and/or;

-co-payments, deductibles, premiums and coinsurance paid by a Member for Prescription Drugs acquired through any other plan.
-For Members of a Medicare Part D Plan, co-payments, deductibles and co-insurance paid pursuant to the Medicare Part D Plan will be included in a calculation to determine the Member’s Annual Out-of-Pocket Spending Limit.
+Co-payments, Deductibles, and coinsurance paid by a Member for Prescription Drugs acquired through any plan other than a Medicare Part D Plan or Creditable Coverage Plan.
+For Members of a Medicare Part D Plan, Co-payments, Deductibles and co-insurance paid pursuant to the Medicare Part D Plan will be included in a calculation to determine the Member’s Annual Out-of-Pocket Spending Limit.

-Surcharge.
-The Secretary may impose a surcharge for eligible persons who join during Open Enrollment.

-15.08: Formulary.
+15.08.
+Formulary.
 This section applies only to the Formulary developed and maintained by the

 Plan.
 Members of a Medicare Part D Plan shall refer to their Medicare Part D Plan Formulary to